The Ultimate Guide to a Career in Dog Grooming

 With a formal dog grooming qualification in hand, many dog groomers are ready to take the industry by storm.
 There are lots of exciting career paths available to you as a qualified dog groomer, so you can choose something that really fits with your career goals, interests and strengths.

-Take a look at some of the options:
+Take a look at some of the career options for dog groomers:

 Gain a great job working as a dog groomer